Sanctioned by the Florida BBQ Association

 j) Posting pictures, videos, or description of a team’s turn in boxes to social media or to a judge that is judging the contest before the awards ceremony.

-14. JUDGING PROCEDURE – The table captain brings all the boxes to the table.
+14. JUDGING PROCEDURE.
+The table captain brings all the boxes to the table.
 He or she announces the number of the box to be judged, opens that box and checks for rules violations such as marking, insufficient number of samples, etc. All judges score this box for presentation.
 Each judge then takes a sample and scores this box for taste and tenderness.
+Forks may be used to remove the sample from the box to prevent contamination of the entry.
+The use of eating utensils to eat the sample is not allowed.
 The table captain makes sure that all scores for that box are recorded before moving on to the next box.
 This procedure is repeated for boxes 2 through 6.
-After all the boxes have been scored the table captain will return the boxes to a designated area.
+After all the boxes have been scored, the table captain will return the boxes to a designated area.
 The table captain will then collect the judging slips and turn them over to the FBA representative.
-The use of eating utensils is not allowed.

 a.
 Chicken: 11:00AM